Pinterest is one of the most misunderstood and underestimated marketing platforms on the internet.

 I started making my own coloring books in late 2015, and by late 2016 I finally started to see that Pinterest could have a positive impact on my business if I learned how to use it correctly.

 I started doing a LOT of research on Pinterest marketing and immediately started implementing the strategies I discovered.
-Within my first three months, I had achieved the same viral effect on two new blog posts, each reaching over 10,000 repins within those three months.

 Before we dive into my Pinterest Marketing series of blog posts, I want to clear up some common Pinterest marketing myths and misconceptions that you may have heard, and show you how a simple mindset change can impact your entire approach to Pinterest marketing.